Sandesh2k22/Health-Care-Hub-Using-Machine-Learning/README.md

 🩺 Medical Recommendation System
 This is a web-based healthcare platform that uses a machine learning model to predict diseases based on user-input symptoms.
-It then provides the user with the predicted disease description, precautions, medications, recommended diet, and workout routines.
+It then provides the user with the predicted disease description, precautions, medications, recommended diet and workout routines.
 📁 Features
 •	Predicts disease from symptoms using an SVC model.
 •	Provides: